-For the three months ended September 30, 2020, the Company recorded an income tax provision of \$40 thousand.
-As of September 30, 2020, the Company reviewed the existing deferred tax assets in light of COVID-19 and continues to record a full valuation against its deferred tax assets.
+For the three months ended December 31, 2020, the Company recorded an income tax provision of \$49 thousand.
+For the six months ended December 31, 2020, the Company recorded an income tax provision of \$89 thousand.
+As of December 31, 2020, the Company reviewed the existing deferred tax assets and continues to record a full valuation against its deferred tax assets.
 The income tax provisions primarily relate to the Company's uncertain tax positions, as well as state income and franchise taxes.
-As of September 30, 2020, the Company had a total unrecognized income tax benefit of \$0.2 million.
-The provision is based upon actual loss before income taxes for the three months ended September 30, 2020, as the use of an estimated annual effective income tax rate does not provide a reliable estimate of the income tax provision.
+As of December 31, 2020, the Company had a total unrecognized income tax benefit of \$0.2 million.
+The provision is based upon actual loss before income taxes for the six months ended December 31, 2020, as the use of an estimated annual effective income tax rate does not provide a reliable estimate of the income tax provision.
 The Company will continue to monitor the status of the COVID-19 pandemic and its impact on our results of operations.

-For the three months ended September 30, 2019, an income tax provision of \$59 thousand was recorded.
-As of September 30, 2019, the Company continued to record a full valuation against its deferred tax assets.
+For the three months ended December 31, 2019, the Company recorded an income tax provision of \$72 thousand.
+For the six months ended December 31, 2019, an income tax provision of \$131 thousand was recorded.
+As of December 31, 2019, the Company continued to record a full valuation against its deferred tax assets.
 The income tax provision primarily relates to the Company's uncertain tax positions, as well as state income and franchise taxes.
-As of September 30, 2019, the Company had a total unrecognized income tax benefit of \$0.2 million.
-The provision is based upon actual loss before income taxes for the three months ended September 30, 2019, as the use of an estimated annual effective income tax rate does not provide a reliable estimate of the income tax provision.
+As of December 31, 2019, the Company had a total unrecognized income tax benefit of \$0.3 million.
+The provision is based upon actual loss before income taxes for the six months ended December 31, 2019, as the use of an estimated annual effective income tax rate does not provide a reliable estimate of the income tax provision.